Vegan smashed potatoes topped with sauces, plant-based cheese, and/or other vegetables are (at least) twice as easy to make as twice-baked potatoes.

 Here are some easy ideas for making veg-centric smashed potatoes — all recipe-free — except one that needs more precise directions to make a yummy mushroom gravy.

 The nooks and crannies created by simply smashing potatoes are nifty receptacles for all manner of toppings.
 There’s no need for measuring or mixing, nor to be particularly neat.
 And take note that sweet potatoes are just as good for smashing as regular potatoes — maybe even better, with their smooth, malleable flesh.

-Twice-baked potatoes, AKA stuffed potatoes, seem like they’d be an easy thing to prepare for quick meals.
-They have “comfort food” written all over them.
-But if you’re preparing them for several people, it can be a project.
+Not as much of a project as twice-baked potatoes: Twice-baked, or stuffed potatoes have “comfort food” written all over them.
+But if you’re preparing them for several people, making them can be a project.
 Let’s say you start with four big potatoes.
 You have to neatly scoop out eight centers just so, leaving not too thin or thick a shell.

-Smashed potatoes can be the main event of a light meal.
+Smashed potatoes can be the centerpiece of a light meal.
 Adding a simple green salad with added chickpeas or a bean salad and you’re done.
 My family’s personal favorites are pizza potatoes (see further down in the post) and broccoli and (vegan) cheddar, shown at top.

 1 Use large potatoes (golden potatoes are my favorite for this, though russets work, too) or sweet potatoes, allowing one whole potato per person.
 Scrub the potatoes well, because you’ll be serving them on the plate with their skins.
 Of course, you can eat the skins if the potatoes are organic and you can get the skins really clean.